azure-ad-b2c/unit-tests/claims-transformation/date/readme.md

 The unit test defines the following elements:

 - **ExperimentalTechnicalProfile** - [self-asserted](https://docs.microsoft.com/azure/active-directory-b2c/self-asserted-technical-profile) technical profile.
 This technical profile renders the `dateTime1` where you can choose a date to compare with `2022-01-15T00:00:00`.
 Then it runs the output claims transformation.
-Select *Continue* the run the next orchestration step that shows the result.
+Select *Continue* to run the next orchestration step that shows the result.
 - **ResultTechnicalProfile** - [self-asserted](https://docs.microsoft.com/azure/active-directory-b2c/self-asserted-technical-profile) technical profile.
 This technical profile shows the `result` of this unit test.
 - **CompareDates** claims transformation - the unit test.
 The `2022-01-15T00:00:00` date is configure in this claims transformation.